saule1508/saule1508.github.io/_drafts/2016-07-25-upgrade-oracle-12.1.0.1-12.1.0.2.md

 **cluvfy**

-This is a nice utility that must be downloaded from technet in the form of a zip file (cvupack_Linux_x86_64.zip) and unzipped in a directory owner by user oracle, in my case in /home/oracle/cvu
+This is a nice utility that must be downloaded from technet in the form of a zip file (cvupack_Linux_x86_64.zip) and unzipped in a directory owned by user oracle, in my case in /home/oracle/cvu
 Note: before the grid upgrade, I downloaded, installed and run the same utility but for user grid.
 Since we are now upgrading the database we must run this script with the oracle user

 ```